-As an ABC 7 reporter, Davies has covered general assignment and feature stories.
-She has traveled the world, reporting such diverse stories from the British Royal family, to the endangered species of Kenya to Israeli reaction in Jerusalem during the 1991 Madrid Peace Conference.
-She has also reported from the Academy Awards, the Primetime Emmy Awards, The American Music Awards and International Fashion's Prt a Porter in Paris, France.
-In addition, she has been the co-anchor of the ABC7 Weekend Morning News.
+As an ABC 7 news reporter, Davies has covered general assignment and feature stories.
+She has traveled the world, covering such diverse stories from the British Royal family, to the endangered species of Kenya to Israeli reaction in Jerusalem during the 1991 Madrid Peace Conference.
+She has also reported from the Academy Awards, the Primetime Emmy Awards, the American Music Awards and International Fashion's Prt a Porter in Paris, France.
+In addition, she has been the co-anchor of the ABC 7 Weekend Morning News.

-Davies came to ABC 7 from WPVI-TV in Philadelphia, Pa., where she co-hosted, co-produced, and wrote for the number one rated local talk show "A.M.
+Davies came to ABC 7 from WPVI-TV in Philadelphia, Pennsylvania., where she co-hosted, co-produced, and wrote for the #1 rated local talk show "A.M.
 Philadelphia'" while providing features for the news department.
 Previously, Davies hosted/produced the half-hour magazine show, "Front Page Saturday Night" at WBNS-TV in Columbus, Ohio and hosted "Columbus Alive" on Warner Cable's Qube-TV - broadcasting's first interactive cable talk show.

 Davies began her broadcasting career at Cincinnati's WKRC-TV as general assignment reporter and noon news weather anchor.
 She eventually became weekend anchor and City Hall reporter for Eyewitness 12 News.
 Davies later was tapped to serve as co-host and executive producer for Cincinnati's Emmy award winning "PM Magazine".

-Davies created and has served on the Corporate Board of Directors for Lurie Children's Hospital in Chicago and has been the co-host for the Hospital's annual Champions Broadcast for 27 years.
-Davies also works with the Leukemia Research Foundation, The American Cancer Society, the Cradle, an adoption agency based in Evanston, Illinois and has been the Chicago Ambassador for CARE, the global poverty organization working in India on documenting their programs.
-She has lobbied on Capitol Hill for increased funding for USAID.
-Davies also finds time to serve on her youngest child's School Advisory Board plus, present motivational speeches to non-profit agencies, schools and numerous organizations.
+Highlights of her numerous charity endeavors - Davies developed and served on the Corporate Board of Directors for Lurie Children's Hospital in Chicago and was the co-host for the Hospital's annual Miracle Network Telethon for 27 years.
+She also works with the Leukemia Research Foundation, having created their successful annual 5K race.
+Plus, Davies has been the Chicago Ambassador for CARE, the global poverty organization, working in India on documenting their programs and lobbying on Capitol Hill for increased funding for USAID.